 Still, having found a trail to the water, what then?
 A photographer might set up an elevated blind, hoping his human scents will be blown away from the jaguar’s acute sense of smell, then patiently sit down to endure heat, bugs and boredom for an undetermined number of days, in hopes of seeing a jaguar.
 But weeks earlier, during one of our pre-production meetings on Skype, Steve had told me, “You know, I’ve never been a guy to sit down in blinds, waiting…”.

-Instead, when not busy photographing tigers with the longest Canon super-tele lenses from top of an elephant (which he uses as mobile shooting platforms), Steve creates landmark images using a tool that is by nature unpredictable and quirky: camera-traps.
+Instead, when not busy photographing tigers with the longest Canon super-tele lenses from the back of an elephant (which he prefers as mobile shooting platforms), Steve creates landmark images using a tool that is by nature unpredictable and quirky: camera-traps.
 Many photographers use them, but Steve has been able to consistently put these devices at the service of his unique personal vision, to great effect.

 Tigers and elephants

-Clues on how Steve Winter does it can be found in Tigers Forever, a stunning National Geographic book covering a decade of his work in India, Thailand, Sumatra and Myanmar.
+Some clues on how Steve Winter achieves his images are revealed in the pages of Tigers Forever, a stunning National Geographic book covering a decade of his work in India, Thailand, Sumatra and Myanmar.
 His images, in tandem with fine writing by author Sharon Guynup (Steve’s wife and partner), tell a compelling story that is as much about people as it is about tigers.

 Many of the great photos in the book are the result of long days endured by Steve astride an elephant, on which he sat barefoot, his heavy Gitzo tripod tied to the saddle with a big telephoto on a Wimberley head, exploring the landscape and moving through it for weeks on end.